 Much thought needs to go into the planning of workspace in your kitchen.
 If you’re lucky enough to have someone to assist you in your meal preparation, as many celebrity chefs do, then you’ll need various different workspace areas to accommodate extra pairs of chopping hands.
 Kitchen islands are a great way to add extra workspace, as well as being extremely sociable, central areas and a wonderful focal point to your room.

 If you have enough space, then installing a couple of islands is a great idea as it allows you to utilise one for workspace whilst having the other as a breakfast bar.
 However, whilst workspace is important, so too is having wide enough work aisles between your countertops.
 Always pay attention to selecting the best quality of finish for your worktops such as granite, which screams lavishness.
+Another option you can consider is a corian worktop from Unique Fabrications.
+Corian is the latest trend in worktops and looks very sleek and professional

 Storage and Appliances